 Cook the Vegetables:

-Add 2 cloves minced garlic and cook for an additional 1 minute, stirring constantly, until fragrant.
+Add 2 cloves garlic and cook for an additional 1 minute, stirring constantly, until fragrant.

 Make the Roux: